cknight/kv-client-website/docs/working-with-values/setting-complex-types.md

 ### Using Type templates

-When setting data structures, you must use the long form for non-simple types when storing these within the data structure.
+When setting within data structures, you must use the long form for non-simple types when storing these within the data structure.
 For example, if you set a value to `{ x: [1,2,3]}`, is the type of 'x' an array of numbers?
 A set?
 Maybe a Uint8Array?
 We need more type detail to be included.
-This is where long-form values are needed.
+This is why long-form values are needed.
 Example of these are shown in the right hand column of the table above.
 However, using these can be tedious, which is where the 'Type templates' comes into play.
 Let's say you want to have an array of Date objects.
-When setting the value, ensure the 'Value Type' is Array.
+When setting the value, ensure the 'Value Type' (of the KV entry) is Array.
 This will enable the type templates.
 In the value box, enter the brackets for the array, e.g. `[]`, place the cursor between the brackets and select 'Date' from the 'Type templates' dropdown and finally click on 'Insert'.
-This will insert into the code something like `{ type: "Date", value: "2024-03-30T20:28:51.332Z" }`. you can now modify the date as needed.
+This will insert into the value (at your cursor position) something like `{ type: "Date", value: "2024-03-30T20:28:51.332Z" }`.
+You can now modify the date as needed.
 Inserting two dates (don't forget the comma separator) would yield: